jjgecon/vs_code_workflow/README.md

 ## Connect to your Jupyter Notebook in the HPC

+> **NOTE:** This simple method does not use `slurm nodes` or more resource intensive computational nodes.
+See the [Requesting More System Resources in the HPC](#requesting-more-system-resources-in-the-hpc) section for details.

 If you already have a python environment ready, you can skip steps 1-4 and just activate the environment before starting step 5.

 1. Load the necessary modules: